-If a faculty member's concern regarding the student's conduct is sufficiently serious to merit more formal review and potential academic or disciplinary action, an Academic Review Panel and/or a Student Conduct Review is completed.
-Please note that, while the process is termed a conduct review, the student will be evaluated based on the academic standards indicated on the Professional Qualities Evaluation / Professional Standards form as well as concern about professional conduct.
-All CPSY student review processes are aligned with policies found in the Graduate Catalog.
+If a faculty member's concern regarding the student's conduct, professionalism, academic performance, fit for the profession, or readiness is sufficiently serious to merit more formal review and potential academic or disciplinary action, an Academic and/or Conduct Review process is initiated.
+Please note that the student will be evaluated based on the academic standards indicated on the Professional Qualities Evaluation / Professional Standards form as well as concern about professional conduct.